Helpful resources for Alberta businesses

 Maintaining a clean & graffiti-free Alberta

-Graffiti is vandalism which becomes costly for tax payers, business and property owners and local residents.
+We applaud pop-up art and creativity.
+But uninvited graffiti is vandalism and it costs money to remove.
 You can help reduce graffiti vandalism through prevention, reporting and removal.
-Graffiti affects everyone, but there are ways to combat it:
+Graffiti affects everyone, but there are ways to do something about it:

 - Provide ongoing upkeep and remove tags as soon as they appear.